Pig's Breakfast: Production

 Shirrefs and Thomson originally conceived Pig's Breakfast in 1989 as a magazine series about aliens who crash-land on Earth and interview humans to learn more about the planet.
 The premise was changed to suit a sitcom format ten years later.
-After they pitched it, Channel 9 and production company Southern Star made a deal to co-produce 52 episodes without commissioning a pilot.
+After they pitched it, the Nine Network and production company Southern Star Entertainment made a deal to co-produce 52 episodes without commissioning a pilot.

 The television studio scenes were filmed in and around the Richmond studios of GTV-9 Melbourne.

 International broadcast

 The series aired in many countries, including ITV's CITV in the United Kingdom and RTÉ2's The Den in Ireland.